immatchAA/cost-estimator/backend/EMAIL_VERIFICATION_SETUP.md

 **Email not sending:**

-- Check SMTP credentials
+- Check Brevo API key is correct
-- Verify email provider settings
+- Verify `FROM_EMAIL` is set and matches a verified sender in Brevo
-- Check server logs for errors
+- Check server logs for API errors
+- Verify your Brevo account is active and not suspended
+- Check Brevo dashboard for delivery status

 **Code not verifying:**